karkman/MBDP_Genomics_2022/Practicals/README.md

 ## Eliminate contaminant contigs with Kaiju

-Kaiju is pre-installed to Puhti so we need to reset the modules and activate the virtual environment again.
+Kaiju is no pre-installed to Puhti so we need to reset the modules and activate the virtual environment again.

 ```bash
 export PROJAPPL=/projappl/project_2005590